 Sarcoma is an uncommon group of cancers that arise in the bones and connective tissue such as fat and muscle.
 In most cases, it’s not clear what causes sarcoma.
 Treatment may include surgery, radiation, and chemotherapy.
 Campbell's sarcoma arose in the soft tissue in her calf.

 Campbell created the SkiFast Foundation to help other kids with cancer.
-Diagnosed with CIC-DUX4 Sarcoma in 2017, she has been battling for three years.
-Her goal is to inspire other kids and provide them with financial support so they can pursue their dreams.
+Diagnosed with CIC-DUX4 Sarcoma in 2017, she battled for nearly four years.
+Her goal was to inspire other kids and provide them with financial support so they can pursue their dreams.

-Caitlin is 25 years old and a passionate skier and biker.
-She is always there for Campbell at appointments and at home.
+Caitlin is a passionate skier and biker.
+She is very passionate about continuing Campbell's fight for a cure.
 Her car is always repping childhood cancer awareness stickers!
 Caitlin is a 2016 Graduate of the United States Air Force Academy.